Koyoinu/VRC-United-moderation-Ban-Kick-on-sight/README.md

 5. Heshie one of UMs Freinds possible staff memebers uses crashers and UM turns a blind eye and lets it happen

-6. you cant block UM staff but they can block you
+6. you cant block UM staff but they can block you Meaning there histerically hypocritical in there own rules

 7. UM is known for stalking mass reporting people they dont like this is why this list was made so that others can block them cause they really have no power if you block them its quite funny